 Cheltenham is also home to successful businesses, outstanding schools and thriving communities.
 But the town does face challenges – from tackling the inequalities that defy its affluent image, to defending local services and treasured green spaces.

 Politically, the Cheltenham parliamentary seat has been closely fought between Lib Dems and Conservatives for many years.
 It is currently held by Conservative Alex Chalk with a slim majority of 2569.
 For ten years before 2015 it was held by Liberal Democrat Martin Horwood and for 13 years before that by Lib Dem Nigel Jones, now Lord Jones of Cheltenham.
-Cheltenham Borough Council has 29 LibDem councillors who form the borough administration, 7 Conservatives, three from a local third party and one vacant seat previously held by an independent.
+Cheltenham Borough Council has 32 LibDem councillors who form the borough administration, 6 Conservatives and two from a local third party.
 Gloucestershire County Council is currently Conservative-run, although 7 out of the 10 Cheltenham seats are held by LibDems.

 In this section of the website you can find out more about Cheltenham’s festivals, businesses, communities, councils, MPs past and present, MEPs, local NHS, schools and colleges.